 Where to stay in Borneo: Kinabatangan River

-, which was built in an eco-friendly way.
-They have comfortable private rooms with AC during the day and fans at night.
-There’s even a platform for enjoying the view and if you’re lucky, you’ll spot the Gibbons monkeys and the civets that live on the property.
 The staff was really helpful and knowledgeable about the animals.
-Similarly, they have some cute kittens that live on the property to cuddle.
+They have some cute kittens that live on the property to cuddle.
 The food was tasty and everything was very clean/well organized.
 You just need to lock your doors due to the monkeys…

 How to pick a Kinabatangan river tour